1967 Tampa riots: Chase

 A 1950 United States Census enumeration district map of Tampa.
 Most of the streets that are mentioned on the page can be seen on this map.

-On June 11, 1967, three burglars—Martin Chambers (19 years old), John Dawson, and Calvin Moore (15)—broke into Tampa's Photo Supply Warehouse located at 421 East Ellasme Street at 5:30 pm, stealing photographic and film equipment worth over $100.
+On June 11, 1967, three black burglars—Martin Chambers (19 years old), John Dawson, and Calvin Moore (15)—broke into Tampa's Photo Supply Warehouse located at 421 East Ellasme Street at 5:30 pm, stealing photographic and film equipment worth over $100.
 Chambers is known to have had a criminal record in the past.

 Tampa Police Department (TPD) Patrolman R.L.
 Cloud and G.L.
 Hackney were both on patrol in their police cars on Nebraska Avenue at the time.
 At approximately 6:18 pm, the two officers observed the three men near an alley that connected to Nebraska Avenue located between Zack and Twiggs Street, believing them to be suspects in robbing the camera supply warehouse.
 Once spotted on Nebraska Avenue, they broadcast over the police radio that the men were the likely suspects in the burglary and gave descriptions of them.
 Cloud and Hackney followed the suspects until they noticed the two officers.
 All 3 suspects fled from the police once being spotted.
 Monroe attempted to escape but would end up being arrested.

 Chambers, who was unarmed, ran through the surrounding neighborhood while trying to escape from the police.
 With Chambers having lost the two officers, Cloud and Hackney sent a message over the radio asking for assistance.
 J.L.
 Calvert, a white police officer who was alone in his police cruiser at the time of the broadcast, would join in and chase Chambers.
 After all three suspects had split up, Chambers would encounter Edward Thomas at one point.
 Thomas later on took the blame for the robbery.
 Monroe said that he himself, Thomas and Chambers were the ones that had robbed the store and had done it together.

 When black residents of the Central Park Village housing project became aware of the chase, they began to participate and some even tried to help officers in locating Chambers.
 R.C.
 Oates—one of seventeen black police officers among the total 511 officers in the Tampa Police Department—called for Chambers to surrender, but was ignored.
 Calvert yelled at Chambers to stop but was also ignored.
 Chambers was chased by Calvert until he reached the rear side of a home in an unknown location.
 The rear side was described as facing a southerly direction while the front faced the north.
 The chase went into an alley that was 25 ft long and 2 ft wide bounded by a chain-link fence and the home itself with Chambers entering from the southeast.